GummyisHear/ddos-protection/README.md

 ### 3. netfilter-persistent
 You need this package installed, for your iptables rules to be saved after system restarts. <br>
+Don't do this if you haven't tested the rules yet.
+You might want the rules to get deleted when you reboot the machine if something goes wrong.<br>
 ```bash
 sudo apt install netfilter-perstent
 ```